GmanFooFoo/promptHamster/README.md

 ## License
 Prompt42 is licensed under the MIT License.
 For more details, refer to the LICENSE file in the repository.

----

-This description provides a comprehensive overview of the Prompt42 project, highlighting its key features and usage information.